d2l-ai/d2l-en/chapter_recommender-systems/movielens.md

 ## Statistics of the Dataset

-Let us load up the data and inspect the first five records manually.
+Let's load up the data and inspect the first five records manually.
 It is an effective way to learn the data structure and verify that they have been loaded properly.

 ```{.python .input  n=3}
 data, num_users, num_items = read_data_ml100k()